soapy2002/DevOps-Unit-10-Workshop/README.md

 # Unit 10 Workshop

-This repository is for learners on Corndel's DevOps apprenticeship.
+This repository is for learners on Corndel's DevOps Engineering Apprenticeship.

+*We'll be using GitHub Actions to make updates during this workshop so please fork this repo so that you can configure secrets and push changes.*

 ## Pre-requisites